KamalSinghKhanna/arcsys-labs/README.md

   - `setSelectedUser`: Function to update the selected user.

 - **Event Handling:**
-  - `handleUserSelect`: Calls the parent's `onUserSelect` and updates the selected user.
+  - `handleUserSelect`: Calls the parent's `onUserSelect` and sets the chat page to be visible.

 - **HTML Structure:**
   - The component renders a list of users (`UserChat` components) and includes additional UI elements for chat-related actions.